 Provide a conduit for student and faculty input by periodically surveying students, faculty and faculty associates around their needs and existing capacities with respect to technology in teaching, research, and service.

-Advocate for student and faculty technology needs
+Advocate for student and faculty technology needs.

 Participate in College decision-making around the needs in and policies, procedures, and support for technology in the teaching, research, and service of faculty and faculty associates.